 Jubb's Yard is again mentioned and Arthur Shaw mentions that his family had lived there for a time with his inlaws, the Cleggs.
 They then moved to Oakwood Cottages behind the Temperence Hall.

 A wheelwright's workshop is mention which probably was the one belonging to Walter Ashton.
 His workshop was "at the back of The Cock and Bottle in 1908".
 By 1917 he was a Master Wheelwright and Coach Builder with premises on Bank Street and Back Lane.
-As can be seen in the photo of a waggon they fitted out for Langley Brothers there is a door (the small one behind the waggon) that led to the ginnell between the two roads so perhaps it was one workshop stretching between the two roads.
+As can be seen in the photo of a wagon they fitted out for Langley Brothers there is a door (the small one behind the wagon) that led to the ginnell between the two roads so perhaps it was one workshop stretching between the two roads.
 This workshop is where the Iceland store now stands.